 - Add to Buns (Momofuku Pork Buns): If you’ve been to any Momofuku restaurant, you’ll know how tasty their steamed pork buns are.
 These buns are soft, fluffy and stuffed with honey garlic pork belly.

-- Use it as Char Siu: Use it as Chinese BBQ pork for other recipes.
+- Use it as Char Siu in Chinese recipes.

 Ingredients